 Auxerre and Irancy

-The Abbey of Saint-Germain, for example, is an old Benedictine abbey built in the 5.
-Century was founded by Saint Germain d'Auxerre with one of his disciples Saturnin.
-Or the Saint-Etienne Cathedral, built by the 13. - 16.
-Century was built with its bell tower.
-Finally worth seeing are the half-timbered houses in the city center.
+Saint-Germain Abbey, for example, an old Benedictine abbey founded in the 5th century by Saint Germain d'Auxerre with one of his pupils Saturnin.
+Or the Saint-Etienne cathedral, which was built between the 13th and 16th centuries with its bell tower.
+Finally, the half-timbered houses in the city center are also worth seeing.
 You can eat very well in the very good star restaurant Le Rendez-vous.

 And then our pilgrimage begins: It leads through the Vallée de l'Yonne out of the city.
 The path crosses the vineyards of Auxerrois, which are criss-crossed by cherry trees, then ascend like the vine-covered hills and go up and down slightly for a while.
 However, the hike is never really exhausting and therefore recommended for the inexperienced.
 Finally we reach the small wine village Irancy with houses from the 17.
 Century and visit the winery Christophe Ferrari.
 Irancy is also the birthplace of the architect Soufflot Pantheon, after which also the only very good restaurant in the village is named.

 Our next stop is Cravant, a medieval village located at the confluence of the Cure and Yonne rivers, a formerly important port of rafting of Morvan wood.
 A few kilometers further through the Cure valley we hike to Arcy-sur-Cure.
 Here we have a great view of those cliffs that house the well-known prehistoric caves of Arcy.

 From Arcy, the path takes a few kilometers from the river to cross the village of St-Moré and the fortress hill of Cora, which also brought to light prehistoric finds.
 We meet again at the Cure in Asquins, where Aimeri Picaud wrote the first pilgrim guide.

 UNESCO World Heritage Site Vézelay